 Below left: 1st photo - flower heads in various states of seed maturity.
 2nd photo - The flowers mature to an oblong ridged dry cypsela that has attached some long white hair for wind dispersion.

 Notes: Bull Thistle is a non-native plant that is found in the majority of Minnesota counties with most of the exceptions found in the western side of the state.
-In North America it is found across all the of the continent except several of the far north Canadian provinces.
-Florida and the Canadian maritime provinces excepted.
+In North America it is found across all the of the continent except several of the far north Canadian provinces and also Florida and the Canadian maritime provinces excepted.
 Eloise Butler first noted it in the Garden when she reported it blooming on Aug.
 5, 1914.
 She used the older name of C. lanceolatum.
 Martha Crone, liking the plant, actually planted two in July 1945 and more in 1946 and '48.

 Invasive: In nine states, including Minnesota, it is classified as a noxious weed.
 It is one of those ecological stowaways that made its way to North America from its home in Europe, Western Asia and Northwest Africa.
 Control: As this plants spreads by reseeding, it is controlled by cutting it down to the level of the plant crown before the flowers produce seed.
 It therefore, cannot recover from cultivation either, which eliminates if from most cultivated areas, but pastures and graze land are a different problem.
 Cattle will not eat it so it must be cut or spot treated with glyphosate.